feyntrop

 Changing the number of CPUs used

 By default, feyntrop uses the maximal number of available CPUs in the sampling step.
-This can be changed using the environment variable OMP_NUM_THREADS.
+This behavior can be changed using the environment variable OMP_NUM_THREADS.
 For instance, the command

 OMP_NUM_THREADS=2 ./feyntrop < low_level_input.json 2> /dev/null

-A similar option can be used with the python interface.
+A similar option can be used with the Python interface.
 For instance,

 OMP_NUM_THREADS=2 python 5L_2pt.py